gully/decotengu/doc/design.rst

 calculations and is responsible to pass data between various classes of the library.

-The :class:`decotengu.model.ZH_L16_GF` abstract class implements ZH-L16
-Buhlmann decompression model with gradient factors by Erik Baker (ZH-L16-GF).
+The :class:`decotengu.model.ZH_L16_GF` abstract class implements Buhlmann decompression model with gradient factors by Erik Baker (ZH-L16-GF).
 It receives pressure of depth and time information to calculate tissues gas loading and is used by DecoTengu engine to calculate ascent ceiling limits.
+When instance of :class:`decotengu.model.ZH_L16_GF` class is created, then half-life time constant :math:`k` values are calculated because they are static for a model.

-The decompression model calculates tissues gas loading with :class:`tissue calculator <decotengu.model.TissueCalculator>`, which uses Schreiner equation (see also :ref:`model-equations`).
-The :class:`TissueCalculator <decotengu.model.TissueCalculator>` class is designed to be a separate class from decompression model class, so it can be replaced with alternative implementations (i.e. which use precomputed values of `log` and `exp` functions).
+The decompression model calculates tissues gas loading with :py:meth:`decotengu.model.ZH_L16_GF.load` method, which uses Schreiner equation (see also :ref:`model-equations`).

-The DecoTengu engine sends data to an instance of :class:`DecoTable
-<decotengu.DecoTable>` class, which extracts decompression information
+The DecoTengu engine passes decompression stop depth and time an instance of :class:`DecoTable <decotengu.DecoTable>` class, which stores decompression information.
-from received data.
-It is designed as Python coroutine.

 The attributes of core calculation classes usually keep various configuration aspects of DecoTengu library (i.e. ascent rate, surface